mozman/ezdxf/docs/source/drawing/drawing.rst

     .. attribute:: filename

-        Contains the drawing filename, if the drawing was opened with the :func:`readfile` function else set to `None`. (read/write)

-    .. attribute:: dxffactory

-        DXF entity creation factory, see also :class:`DXFFactory` (read only).
+        :class:`Drawing` filename, if loaded by :func:`ezdxf.readfile` else ``None``.

     .. attribute:: header

-        Reference to the :class:`HeaderSection` of the drawing, where you can change the drawing settings.
+        Reference to the :class:`~ezdxf.sections.header.HeaderSection`, get/set drawing settings as header variables.

     .. attribute:: entities

-        Reference to the :class:`EntitySection` of the drawing, where all graphical entities are stored, but only from model space and the *active* layout (paper space).
-Just for your information: Entities of other layouts are stored as blocks in the :class:`BlocksSection`.
+        Reference to the :class:`EntitySection` of the drawing, where all graphical entities are stored, but only from modelspace and the *active* paperspace layout.
+Just for your information: Entities of other paperspace layouts are stored as :class:`~ezdxf.layouts.BlockLayout` in the :class:`~ezdxf.sections.blocks.BlocksSection`.

     .. attribute:: objects